 Building the floral ‘wave’ from fresh flowers

-By 2pm we were back on site and work began on creating the ‘wave’.
-The location was set in the heart of the trees, and the warmth and shade was a breeding ground for hungry mosquitos.
-I honestly can’t describe how many there were, but it was unbelievable.
-We coated ourselves in repellent, but they just kept coming – which is why was well as our horrible old clothes; we also had to wear ridiculous hats to stop us from being bitten on the face and in our hair.
-I cant stop laughing looking at these pictures because I can remember the names we were all calling each other, not to mention the hysterics we were in after seeing Katie in the full coat and wig for the first time.
-It was a moment of utter, utter delight, the wig was extraordinary, and once it was balanced and Katie was able to walk around, suddenly everything felt possible again.
+By 2pm we were back on site and work began on creating the floral ‘wave’.
+The location was set in the heart of the trees and the warmth and shade made a breeding ground for hungry mosquitos.
+I honestly cannot describe how many there were, but it was unbelievable.
+We coated ourselves in repellent but they just kept coming, which is why was well as our horrible old clothes; we also had to wear ridiculous hats to stop us from being bitten on the face and in our hair.
+I can’t stop laughing looking at the behind the scene pictures because I can remember so clearly the names we were calling each other, not to mention the hysterics we were in after seeing Katie in the full coat and wig for the first time.
+It was a moment of utter, utter delight, the wig was extraordinary and once it was balanced and Katie was able to walk around, my confidence returned and everything felt possible.

 Me and Elbie working on the finishing touches – dressed like idiots !!!!